nijie321/SocialDrinking/README.md

 ## Utility Scripts

     **check_empty_program.sh**: a script that check the size of every python file in the python/ directory.
 If one or more files are empty the script then reclone the entire repository.

+    **check_network.sh**: a script that check the network connection right after the device boots up and ask user for action when the device was not able to connect to network.